shiyeilu521/learngit/readme.txt

-崱擔偼偄偄揤婥偱偡偹両
 Git is a distributed version control system.
-Git is free software.
+Git is free software distributed under the GPL.
-大头的头好大哦！
+Git has a mutable index called stage.